hpcosta/PreProcessor/README.md

 		* SentenceAnalyser sa = new SentenceAnalyser(Constants.ES);

-2. INSTALATION
+3. INSTALATION
 =========================

 1. Import the code to your Java editor.

-2. Copy the folder 'config' and 'resources' to the root of your project (it should be at the same level as the src folder).
+2. Copy the folder 'config' and 'internalResources' to the root of your project (it should be at the same level as the src folder).
-	* the folder 'resources' contains models for the:
+	* the folder 'internalResources' contains models for the:
 		* TreeTagger
 		* OpenNLP
 		* Stanford NLP
 		* and Stopword Lists

-	* the folder 'config' contains configuration files for the Semantic Similarity Measures.
-You need to configure the folowing files and parameters, see step 3 first:
+	* the folder 'config' contains configuration files for the TreeTagger.
+You need to configure the treetagger.properties file.
-		* adw.properties
-			* wn30g.ppv.path= path to: /externalResources/adwResources/ppvs.30g.5k/
-			* offset.map.file= path to: /externalResources/adwResources/offset2ID.map.tsv

-		* jlt.properties
-			* wordnet.wordnetData3.0= path to: /externalResources/adwResources/WordNet-3.0/dict
-			* stopwords.FilePrefix = path to: /externalResources/adwResources/jlt/stopwords/stopwords
-			* stanford.pos.model= path to: /externalResources/adwResources/jlt/stanford/left3words-wsj-0-18.tagger

-3. Copy the folder 'externalResources' to your workspace (it should be at the same level as your project is).
-	* this folder contains semantic signatures for the Semantic Similarity Measures

-	* please check if the Semantic signatures are up-to-date through http://lcl.uniroma1.it/adw/ppvs.30g.5k.tar.bz2, if yes go to step 4.

-		* if an update is required: Extract the downloaded file into a directory of your choice, I sugest you to use:
-			* /resources/adwResources/ (it should be at the same level as your project is)

-		* then, update the 'wn30g.ppv.path' entry in the 'config/adw.properties' file, with the directory containing semantic signatures.

-## 2.1 External Libraries
+## 3.1 External Libraries
 This section is important to let you know what libraries are used in this project, as weel as to know how to update the resources or models.

-#### 2.1.1 NLP libraries
+#### 3.1.1 NLP libraries
 	* TreeTagger
 		* provides a POS Tagger for EN, SP, PT, FR, DE, IT and RU
+			* due to the github limitations, we need to download the RU model from the following address: http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/russian-par-linux-3.2-utf8.bin.gz
 		* The following java library allows to use TreeTagger in Java.
 			* org.annolab.tt4j-1.0.15